 Computing habits are changing.
 Microsoft has two rivals in the operating system space: Apple and Google.
 Both of those companies give updates to their operating systems away for free, banking on users adopting in mass and boosting usage of their other services.
 Windows 10 does the same thing for Microsoft.
 That’s why the Bing search engine is so heavily integrated with it.

-It’s Bing that processes searches in the Ask Me Anything bar that’s added to the Taskbar by default.
-It’s Bing that also works behind the scenes, processing commands for Cortana.
+It’s Bing that processes search in the taskbar.
+It’s Bing that works behind the scenes, processing commands for Cortana.
 Cortana is Microsoft’s digital assistant.

 You can’t change how tightly integrated with Bing is with Windows 10, but you can change the default search engine in Window’s 10’s default web browser.
 Microsoft Edge is Internet Explorer’s replacement.